Bherney/Temporal-Variation-of-Air-Pollutants-and-LST-2019-2024-in-Nigeria-Using-Python/README.md

 If you use this repository, please cite it as:

 Waheeb, T.B..
 (2025).
-Statistical Comparison of Forecasting Models for Land Surface Temperature (LST) in Nigeria.
+Temporal Variation of Air Pollutants and Land Surface Temperature (2019–2024).
 GitHub repository.

 ---